agooch/testsite/docs/gettingstarted/searchdataverse.md

 ## Searching Dataverse

 Searching UNC Dataverse is relatively straightforward.
-Users may use either the search bar located above the Results list on the main page, or they can explore dataverse using the facets on the left side of the main page.
+Users can use the search bar located above the results list on the main page, or they can perform a more targeted search using the Advanced Search feature.

 <details>
   <summary><strong>Basic Search</strong></summary><br>